-A commentary of general economic trends, interest rate market conditions, as well as an overview of financial statements, an analysis of the Authority's activities for the year ended December 31, 2019, current economic factors, the Authority's 2020 budget and the Authority's mortgage lending programs are presented over the following pages.
+A commentary of general economic trends, interest rate market conditions, as well as an overview of financial statements, an analysis of the Authority's activities for the year ended December 31, 2020, current economic factors, the Authority's 2021 budget and the Authority's mortgage lending programs are presented over the following pages.

 - Prior to the COVID-19 pandemic, general economic conditions had seen significant improvement including a rise in the stock markets and lower unemployment numbers.
 Consumer confidence was also improving.
-The Dow Jones Industrial Average increased 22% by the end of 2019 over the 2018 yearend. - Mortgage loan interest rates had begun to rise prompted in part as a reaction to the rise in the Federal Reserve Interest Rates.
+As the restrictions caused by the response to COVID-19 are loosening, consumer confidence is returning and the residential real estate market is strong. - Mortgage loan interest rates had begun to rise prompted in part as a reaction to the rise in the Federal Reserve Interest Rates.
 However, reaction in the market to COVID-19 caused rates to rapidly decline.
-Rates have stabilized but are still lower now than the end of 2019. - There is not sufficient improvement in the market for the Authority to consider issuing tax-exempt mortgage revenue bonds during 2020.
-If the Federal Reserve short-term interest rates stay the same or decline, the possibility of a tax-exempt mortgage revenue bond issue may be pushed even further into the future. - The Authority has not issued any new tax-exempt Mortgage Revenue Bonds since 2011. - In 2014, the Authority completed its mortgage lending program (the "GSE Mortgage Lending Program") utilizing the GSE bond proceeds.
-The bonds were issued in early 2010 and converted to a permanent rate late in 2011. - The mortgage loan interest rates on the GSE Mortgage Lending Program ranged from 3.75% to 4.75% available to first-time homebuyers and included down payment and closing cost assistance.
+Rates have stabilized but are still low. - There is not sufficient improvement in the market for the Authority to consider issuing tax-exempt mortgage revenue bonds during 2021.
+If the Federal Reserve short-term interest rates stay the same or decline, the possibility of a tax-exempt mortgage revenue bond issue may be pushed even further into the future. - The Authority has not issued any new tax-exempt Mortgage Revenue Bonds for first mortgages since 2011. - In 2014, the Authority completed its mortgage lending program (the "GSE Mortgage Lending Program") utilizing the GSE bond proceeds.
+The bonds were issued in early 2010 and converted to a permanent rate late in 2011.

+- The mortgage loan interest rates on the GSE Mortgage Lending Program ranged from 3.75% to 4.75% available to first-time homebuyers and included down payment and closing cost assistance.
 This assistance was in the form of a soft second mortgage forgivable over a five (5) year period which second mortgage loan has no monthly principal or interest payments required.
-The GSE bond issue was the first lending program in which the Authority offered soft second mortgages.

-- In 2015 and 2016 the Authority issued taxable bonds to refund several prior bond issues.
+The GSE bond issue was the first lending program in which the Authority offered soft second mortgages. - In 2015 and 2016 the Authority issued taxable bonds to refund several prior bond issues.
 The purpose of the refundings was to lower the bond interest expense and to release surplus assets to the Unrestricted Fund.
 In each refunding the majority of the Mortgage Backed Securities which had been the collateral for the prior issues were transferred to the new taxable bond issues as collateral for the new bonds.
-Excess Mortgage Backed Securities and cash from the prior issues were transferred to the Authority's Unrestricted Fund. - During 2016, the Capital Region experienced two major flood events (March and August) both of which resulted in designations as Federal Disaster Areas.
-These two events had a significant impact on economic conditions in the Capital Region.
-Most of the Capital Region businesses have recovered, however residential districts are still recovering.
+Excess Mortgage Backed Securities and cash from the prior issues were transferred to the Authority's Unrestricted Fund. - In 2020 the Authority issued taxable bonds to refund the 2009A1-A4 bonds and also to provide funds for reimbursing the Authority's Unrestricted Fund for soft second mortgage loans made in connection with the CAFA Gold Lending Program.